'Hard to sleep in silence': UAE doctor who volunteered in Gaza recounts life amid bombing

 The Emirati field hospital, which is part of Operation Chivalrous Knight 3, has facilities to house 150 patients at all times.

-While the experience was truly memorable, Dr Tharir also recalled the demanding work routine.
+While the experience was truly memorable, Dr Thahir also recalled the demanding work routine.
 "We were doing approximately seven or eight surgeries a day,” he said.
 “Although we were a a team of four doctors, one of us was the head of department so he had a lot of other work to do.
-So it was three of us sharing the work.
+So it was three of us sharing the work."

-"We started our work at 8am and most of the days finished at 8pm.
-Once in three days, we would be on-call at night, which meant if there was an urgent case at night, that doctor would operate on them.
+"We started our work at 8am and finished at 8pm on most of the days.
+Once in three days, we would be on-call at night, which meant that if there was an urgent case at night, that doctor would operate on them.
 One day when I was on call, I started at 8am and finished only the following day at 3pm.”

 ALSO READ: